Digi-Gurdy

 Overview

-NOTE: We can optionally, since Feb 2023, add an internal audio board and a headphone socket/line-out.
-This allows you to just turn it on and use it without connecting a phone or iPad.
-This has proved to be very popular.
+Since 2023 I have been additionally fitting an internal audio board and a headphone socket/line-out.
+This allows you to just turn it on and use it without connecting a phone, PC or iPad.
+This has proved to be the version everyone wants and so now this has become the standard version for sale.
+The MIDI features remain for those who want more control of the sound using digital audio software on a PC for example.

 If you need to see an overview of how a regular hurdy gurdy works, here is a link: Click Here and another: Click Here

-Here is one explaining the history of the hurdy gurdy in detail: Click Here
+Here is a good video explaining the history of the hurdy gurdy in detail: Click Here

 Q: Do you have to be into folk music to play one?